 For example, assume the carpets are damaged and need replacing on Year 6.
 The carpet could have been used for another 4 years.
-Therefore, tenant would be responsible for 40% of the replacement cost.
+Therefore, the tenant would be responsible for 40% of the replacement cost.
 Formula: 4 Years Remaining / 10 Year Life = 40%.

 Keep Track of Maintenance Items